top of page

 The adjective 'disinclined' has its origins in the early 17th century and is formed by adding the prefix 'dis-' to 'inclined.'
 The prefix 'dis-' comes from Latin and signifies negation or reversal.
 The word 'inclined,' on the other hand, derives from the Latin 'inclinare,' which means 'to bend' or 'to lean.'
 Therefore, when examining the etymology of 'disinclined,' it conveys the idea of lacking willingness, interest, or enthusiasm towards something, emphasizing the negation or reversal of a natural inclination or tendency.
 It suggests a leaning away from or a reluctance to engage in a particular action or behavior.

-Quiz: Find the meaning of the adjective disinclined:
+Find the correct meaning of the adjective disinclined:

 Try Again!